vend/SncRedisBundle/README.md

 ## Branches ##

 * The `master` branch is the main supported branch.
-It is aliased as 2.0.x-dev (to prevent version conflicts).
+It is aliased as 2.0.x-dev and tagged as versions in the 3.0 range (to prevent version conflicts).
 It targets Predis 1.0 and newer versions of Symfony (at least >= 2.1.x).

 ## Documentation ##